ize-studio/Ize-Ribbon/README.md

 Open either address in a browser on the same Wi-Fi network.

+The Web UI is intended for trusted local-network use only.
+Do not expose port 8080 to the public internet.

 Use the web UI for:

 - document list and document editing